sourcefuse/loopback4-microservice-catalog/services/authentication-service/src/providers/README.md

 ## Basic Usage

+These are the optional bindings that can be used to extend the functionality of this service.

 ### BEARER_TOKEN_VERIFIER

 This provides a function that is used to verify the Bearer Token for endpoints using the Bearer Token authentication.